MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/use-powershell-client-tab.md

     ```

 ---

 ## Client Version Configuration

- The **CLIENT VERSION CONFIGURATION** component returns information about the clients supported in Skype for Business Server environment.
+ The **CLIENT VERSION CONFIGURATION** sub tab returns information about the clients supported in Skype for Business Server environment.

 Let us consider the various tasks a user can do on **CLIENT VERSION CONFIGURATION**, and the Skype for Business cmdlets those tasks map to.